engcarlosperezmolero/api_hunter_cli/README.md

 # API HUNTER CLI
 A cli tool that helps scraping process based on hidden apis.

-We all know how is to inside the network tab in developer tools and spend some useful time just looking for some api that could work for getting some data.
+We all know how is to go inside the network tab in developer tools and spend some useful time just looking for some api that could work for getting some data.

-Api Hunter CLI is a command line tool that automates this process for you, you just need to give the url from the page you are trying to scrape and in a few second you would get the possible hidden APIS and their responses.
+Api Hunter CLI is a command line tool that automates this process for you, you just need to give the url from the page you are trying to scrape and in a few seconds you would get the possible hidden APIS and their responses.

 ## How to install